Parthiba-Mukhopadhyay/custom_npx_intro/README.md

 ## Step 1: Choose a Unique Name

-I've chosen the name `iamparthiba` for this package.
+I've chosen the name `itsmeparthiba` for this package.
 Feel free to replace it with your preferred name throughout the instructions.
 Lets consider `my-npx-intro` for now.

 ## Step 2: Create a Project Directory